vsbron/course-react2024-the-wild-oasis/README.md

 ## Features

 - Sidebar Navigation;
-- List of all available cabins;
+- List of all available cabins that can be filtered out based on available discounts;
 - New cabins can be added to the list;
 - Existing cabins can be duplicated, edited or deleted entirely;
 - Custom images can be uploaded while adding a new Cabin;